Skip to Content

 The Yearly Sales of Pomelo Travel

 Every year they run a few sales, in case you want to save even more money!
-If you are signed up for the free emails, then you will be notified when they are having a sale and that is when I recommend you sign up.
+If you are signed up for the free emails, then you will be notified when they are having a sale.
+That’s when you can grab Premium for $29 per year instead of the regular $49.

 A Little Premium Subscription Hack